Conformal boundary conditions, loop gravity and the continuum: Boundary field theory at finite distance

-The boundary equations of motion \eref{EOMb} have a simple geometric interpretation: they impose that the boundary $\mathcal{B}$ is a minimal surface with respect to the geometry in the interior, thus the extrinsic curvature vanishes: $K=\nabla_an^a=0$, such that both boundary conditions (\hyperref[bndryb]{2a,b}) follow from the variation of the bulk plus boundary action.
+The boundary equations of motion \eref{EOMb} have a simple geometric interpretation: they impose that the boundary $\mathcal{B}$ is a minimal surface with respect to the geometry in the interior, thus the extrinsic curvature vanishes: $K=\nabla_an^a=0$, such that the boundary conditions (\hyperref[bndryb]{2a,b}) both follow from the equations of motion of the bulk plus boundary theory.